Credit Check for Employment: Complete Guide for Small Businesses

 The general process is as follows:

-You don’t get a copy of the candidate’s full credit report, instead receiving a modified and scaled-down version.
+You won’t get a copy of the candidate’s full credit report, but instead receive a modified and scaled-down version.
 The results show you the candidate’s payment history, the amount they owe, and their available credit.
 You’ll also see a limited history.

 Negative information on a credit check can include many types of financial details.
 Whether the details rise to the level of concern where you should deny employment is a different matter and one unique to your company.